vhive-serverless/vSwarm/docs/running_benchmarks.md

     the `invoker` over using `grpcurl` since some function manifests include configurations that interfere with grpcurl.

-    The hostname of the interface function can be double-checked with `kn service list --all`, for
+    The hostname of the interface function can be double-checked with `kn service list --all-namespaces`, for
     example: "driver.default.127.0.0.1.nip.io".
 Do not include the "http://" protocol prefix.
 The interface function can have a different name depending on the benchmark, this is documented in the README within each benchmark's directory.